seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 1018 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 1019 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 1012+6=1018
+//// 1013+6=1019

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 215 (2025, Tuesday, August 12th at 08:15 pm PST)
+//// File version: 216 (2025, Wednesday, August 13th at 08:51 pm PST)
-//// Line count (including blank lines and compiler line): 1,077
+//// Line count (including blank lines and compiler line): 1,078

 //// ----------------------------------------------------- \\\\